c0ndu17/basketSolution/README.md

 # This repo is the solution for ACME Supermarket

 productList.json is a mock of products list in DB.

 New promotion can be added or changed by editing the rules in priceRules.json

+note: I think the provided test data is incorrect.

 # PROBLEM
 ## ACME Supermarket